rebeccabilbro/rebeccabilbro.github.io/_posts/2018-6-25-intro-doc-similarity-with-elasticsearch.md

 ## Elasticsearch and Python

-We can use the `elasticsearch` library in Python to hop out of the command line and interact with our Elasticsearch instance a bit more systematically.
+We can use the [`elasticsearch` library](https://elasticsearch-py.readthedocs.io/en/master/) in Python (which you can install via `pip`) to hop out of the command line and interact with our Elasticsearch instance a bit more systematically.
 Here we'll create a class that goes through each of the hobbies categories in the corpus and indexes each to a new index appropriately named after it's category:

 ```python